swissup/swissup.github.io/m2/extensions/pagespeed/configuration.md

 #### Optimize Catalog Images

-Before images can be optimized, you will need to install the Optimizers as described in article
+Before images can be optimized, you will need to install the Optimizers as described in the article

 ```bash
 sudo apt install jpegoptim